davidpozoio/obsidian-world/java/spring-boot/repository/Criteria API.md

 ```
 Now at this point our query knows the returned type `Entity` and the origin `root` .
 So the next step is creating some predicates
+We can get a joined entity using the root value [[Join CriteriaBuilder]]
 ## Predicates
 The predicates are conditions used in queries.
 CriteriaBuilder gives us methods to create these predicates
 To define one we use this